 The Group considers that the risks of modern slavery practices within its direct operations and workforce continue to be low.
-The Group directly employs 49 staff who are predominantly made up of professionally qualified and skilled employees.
+The Group directly employs 44 staff who are predominantly made up of professionally qualified and skilled employees working exclusively within Australia.